Darby Crash: Early life

 Jan Paul had a troubled childhood.
 While still a baby, he and his family lived in Venice, Los Angeles.
 He grew up in Culver City, California, and later, West Los Angeles.

 Jan Paul grew up believing that his biological father was a man named Harold "Hal" Beahm, who had left the family early on in his life.

 Jan Paul lived with his mother Faith Reynolds-Baker for much of his life, but their relationship was tumultuous.
-The accounts given of her in Brendan Mullen and Don Bolles' 2002 book Lexicon Devil: The Fast Times and Short Life of Darby Crash and the Germs portray her as having a mental illness, which caused her to behave erratically and be verbally abusive toward her son.
+The accounts given of her in Brendan Mullen and Don Bolles's 2002 book Lexicon Devil: The Fast Times and Short Life of Darby Crash and the Germs portray her as having a mental illness, which caused her to behave erratically and be verbally abusive toward her son.

+Bobby Lucas, Darby's older half-brother, died from a heroin overdose in 1969 when Darby was 11 years old.

 Faith's third husband, Bob Baker, was a Korean War veteran.
 He died suddenly of a heart attack in 1972, aged 39; they had married in 1964 when a very young Jan Paul introduced the idea of them marrying after they began dating.
 She never married Jan Paul's biological father, and not long after Bob Baker's death, Jan Paul learned that his biological father, whom he never met, was also deceased.

 Jan Paul attended Innovative Program School, an alternative school within University High School in Los Angeles, which Jan Paul dubbed "Interplanetary School".
 The IPS program combined elements of est large group awareness training and Scientology.
 Jan Paul did not take the IPS program seriously.
 As students in the IPS program were given the liberty to form their own classes, Jan Paul and fellow student Georg Ruthenberg, better known as Pat Smear, created a class for themselves called Fruit Eating, in which they would go to a market, eat fruit for an hour, then return to school.

 Frequent users of LSD at the time, Jan Paul Beahm and Georg Ruthenberg developed a following of other IPS students who would also use the drug.
 The two were accused of brainwashing the other students and causing them to behave subversively, which led to the dismissal of the two boys from the school in 1976.

 According to his mother, Jan Paul later enrolled at Santa Monica College.